mpaldridge/mpaldridge.github.io/_posts/2022-08-05-long-new-yorker.md

 Last year, *The New Yorker* published ["The Plague Year"](https://www.newyorker.com/magazine/2021/01/04/the-plague-year), a very long piece by Lawrence Wright about the U.S. response to the coronavirus pandemic.
 Which made me wonder: Is this the longest *New Yorker* article since I started reading the magazine in 2009?
 When did the magazine last run an article this long?
 What are some other long articles from the magazine?
 The answers are: Yes, 2004, and the following list.

 *Programming notes: Articles have got shorter over time, so the word count needed to get on this list increases as we get further into the past.
-Word counts for properly digitised articles are given to the nearest thousand words; word counts for other articles are roughly estimated from the page count in the magazine – I hope these might often be accurate to within 10%.
+Word counts are from the "copyCount" variable in the webpage (rounded to the nearest 1000); I'm not certain how accurate this is.
 I've tried not to miss any post-1970 articles, but I've surely failed; no attempt at completeness before 1970 has been made.
-Sometimes the distinction between "an article" and "a series of articles" is unclear, so I made a knee-jerk decision.*
+Sometimes the distinction between "an article" and "a series of articles" is unclear, so I made a knee-jerk decision.
+I made this list before the magazine digitised its archive in 2025, and have only made very small efforts at correcting or updating this list since then.*

 ### David Remnick editorship (1998–)

 **[Sisterhood](https://www.newyorker.com/magazine/2025/02/17/the-nuns-trying-to-save-the-women-on-texas-death-row) by Lawrence Wright** (2025, 22k words).
 On nuns who work with prisoners on death row (100th anniversary issue).

-**[The Plague Year](https://www.newyorker.com/magazine/2021/01/04/the-plague-year) by Lawrence Wright** (2021, 30k words).
+**[The Plague Year](https://www.newyorker.com/magazine/2021/01/04/the-plague-year) by Lawrence Wright** (2021, 31k words).
 On the coronavirus pandemic.
 Expanded into the book of the same title.

 **[Man Without a Country](https://www.newyorker.com/magazine/2017/08/21/julian-assange-a-man-without-a-country) by Raffi Khatchadourian** (2017, 22k words).
 A profile of Julian Assange.

-**[The Apostate](https://www.newyorker.com/magazine/2011/02/14/the-apostate-lawrence-wright) by Lawrence Wright** (2011, 24k words).
+**[The Apostate](https://www.newyorker.com/magazine/2011/02/14/the-apostate-lawrence-wright) by Lawrence Wright** (2011, 25k words).
 On the director Paul Haggis and his departure from the Church of Scientology.
 Became part of the book ["Going Clear"](https://en.wikipedia.org/wiki/Going_Clear_(book)).

-**[Iphigenia in Forest Hills](https://www.newyorker.com/magazine/2010/05/03/iphigenia-in-forest-hills) by Janet Malcolm** (2010, 25k words).
+**[Iphigenia in Forest Hills](https://www.newyorker.com/magazine/2010/05/03/iphigenia-in-forest-hills) by Janet Malcolm** (2010, 26k words).
 On a murder trial.
 Book of the same title.

 **[Travels in Siberia—I](https://www.newyorker.com/magazine/2009/08/03/travels-in-siberia-i) and [II](https://www.newyorker.com/magazine/2009/08/10/travels-in-siberia-ii) by Ian Frazier** (2009, two parts, 25k words).
 On a journey across Siberia.
 Part of the book of the same title.

-**[The Climate of Man—I](https://www.newyorker.com/magazine/2005/04/25/the-climate-of-man-i), [II](https://www.newyorker.com/magazine/2005/05/02/the-climate-of-man-ii) and [III](https://www.newyorker.com/magazine/2005/05/09/the-climate-of-man-iii) by Elizabeth Kolbert** (2005, three parts, 29k words).
+**[The Climate of Man—I](https://www.newyorker.com/magazine/2005/04/25/the-climate-of-man-i), [II](https://www.newyorker.com/magazine/2005/05/02/the-climate-of-man-ii) and [III](https://www.newyorker.com/magazine/2005/05/09/the-climate-of-man-iii) by Elizabeth Kolbert** (2005, three parts, 30k words).
 On climate change.
 Expanded into the book ["Field Notes from a Catastrophe"](https://en.wikipedia.org/wiki/Field_Notes_from_a_Catastrophe).

-**Three Stories: ["Chance,"](https://www.newyorker.com/magazine/2004/06/14/chance) ["Soon,"](https://www.newyorker.com/magazine/2004/06/14/soon-2) and ["Silence"](https://www.newyorker.com/magazine/2004/06/14/silence-4) by Alice Munro** (2004, 31k words).
+**Three Stories: ["Chance,"](https://www.newyorker.com/magazine/2004/06/14/chance) ["Soon,"](https://www.newyorker.com/magazine/2004/06/14/soon-2) and ["Silence"](https://www.newyorker.com/magazine/2004/06/14/silence-4) by Alice Munro** (2004, 32k words).
 Three interconnected short stories, which became the basis for the film "Julieta".
 Collected in the book ["Runaway"](https://en.wikipedia.org/wiki/Runaway_(book)).

 **[The Man Behind Bin Laden](https://www.newyorker.com/magazine/2002/09/16/the-man-behind-bin-laden) by Lawrence Wright** (2002, 22k words).
 On the first anniversary of 9/11, a profile of Ayman al-Zawahiri, Al Qaeda's number two.
 This material was used in the book ["The Looming Tower"](https://en.wikipedia.org/wiki/The_Looming_Tower) and the article was republished in the collection "The Terror Years".

-**[Eight Years](https://www.newyorker.com/magazine/2000/10/16/eight-years) by Joe Klein** (2001, 24k words).
+**[Eight Years](https://www.newyorker.com/magazine/2000/10/16/eight-years) by Joe Klein** (2001, 22k words).
 Looking back on the Clinton presidency.

-**["Nelson and Annabelle"](https://www.newyorker.com/magazine/2000/10/02/nelson-and-annabelle) by John Updike** (2000, two parts, 27k words).
+**["Nelson and Annabelle"](https://www.newyorker.com/magazine/2000/10/02/nelson-and-annabelle) by John Updike** (2000, two parts, 26k words).
 An epilogue to the author's "Rabbit Angstrom" tetralogy.
 Excerpted from the novella ["Rabbit Remembered"](https://en.wikipedia.org/wiki/Rabbit_Remembered) collected in the book "Licks of Love".

 **[Overwhelming Force](https://www.newyorker.com/magazine/2000/05/22/overwhelming-force-2) by Seymour M. Hersh** (2000, 25k words).
 On an alleged U.S. war crime during the Gulf War.

 ### Tina Brown editorship (1992–98)

-**[Oswald in the U.S.S.R.](https://www.newyorker.com/magazine/1995/04/10/oswald-in-the-ussr) by Norman Mailer** (1995, 34k words).
+**[Oswald in the U.S.S.R.](https://www.newyorker.com/magazine/1995/04/10/oswald-in-the-ussr) by Norman Mailer** (1995, 33k words).
 On the background of Lee Harvey Oswald, assassin of John F. Kennedy.
 Excerpted from the book ["Oswald's Tale"](https://en.wikipedia.org/wiki/Oswald%27s_Tale).

 **[Hillary the Pol](https://www.newyorker.com/magazine/1994/05/30/hillary-the-pol) by Connie Bruck** (1994, 32k words).
 On Hillary Clinton as First Lady and healthcare reformer.

-**[The Truth of El Mozote](https://www.newyorker.com/magazine/1993/12/06/the-truth-of-el-mozote) by Mark Danner** (1993, 41k words).
+**[The Truth of El Mozote](https://www.newyorker.com/magazine/1993/12/06/the-truth-of-el-mozote) by Mark Danner** (1993, 40k words).
 On a massacre in El Salvador and its cover-up.
 Book: "The Massacre at El Mozote".

-**[The Silent Woman](https://www.newyorker.com/magazine/1993/08/23/the-silent-woman-i-ii-iii) by Janet Malcolm** (1992, 58k words).
+**[The Silent Woman](https://www.newyorker.com/magazine/1993/08/23/the-silent-woman-i-ii-iii) by Janet Malcolm** (1992, 63k words).
 On the biographical legacy of Sylvia Plath.
 Book of the same title.

-**[Remembering Satan—I](https://www.newyorker.com/magazine/1993/05/17/remembering-satan-part-i) and [II](https://www.newyorker.com/magazine/1993/05/24/remembering-satan-part-ii) by Lawrence Wright** (1992, two parts, 34k words).
+**[Remembering Satan—I](https://www.newyorker.com/magazine/1993/05/17/remembering-satan-part-i) and [II](https://www.newyorker.com/magazine/1993/05/24/remembering-satan-part-ii) by Lawrence Wright** (1992, two parts, 35k words).
 On an accusation of satantic ritual abuse.
 Book of the same title.

-**[A Lost Childhood](https://www.newyorker.com/magazine/1993/01/11/a-lost-childhood) and [A Lost Motherhood](https://www.newyorker.com/magazine/1993/01/18/a-lost-motherhood) by Susan Sheehan** (1992, two parts, 47k words).
+**[A Lost Childhood](https://www.newyorker.com/magazine/1993/01/11/a-lost-childhood) and [A Lost Motherhood](https://www.newyorker.com/magazine/1993/01/18/a-lost-motherhood) by Susan Sheehan** (1992, two parts, 45k words).
 On a young mother in foster care.
 Book: "Life for Me Ain't Been No Crystal Stair".

 ### Robert Gottlieb editorship (1987–92)

-**Serving the President: [The Truman Years](https://www.newyorker.com/magazine/1991/03/25/serving-the-president-i-the-truman-years)** (two parts, 50k words) **and [The Vietnam Years](https://www.newyorker.com/magazine/1991/05/06/serving-the-president-i-the-vietnam-years)** (three parts, 73k words) **by Clark Clifford with Richard Holbrooke** (1991).
+**Serving the President: [The Truman Years](https://www.newyorker.com/magazine/1991/03/25/serving-the-president-i-the-truman-years)** (two parts, 52k words) **and [The Vietnam Years](https://www.newyorker.com/magazine/1991/05/06/serving-the-president-i-the-vietnam-years)** (three parts, 78k words) **by Clark Clifford with Richard Holbrooke** (1991).
 Memoirs of a Democratic political insider.
 Excerpted form the book "Counsel to the President".

-Three articles under the rubric **Journals**: **[From the Late Forties and Fifties](https://www.newyorker.com/magazine/1990/08/06/i-from-the-late-forties-and-the-fifties)** (1990, two parts, 44k words),  **[From the Sixties](https://www.newyorker.com/magazine/1991/01/21/from-the-sixties-i)** (1991, two parts, 42k words), and **[From the Seventies and Early Eighties](https://www.newyorker.com/magazine/1991/08/12/from-the-seventies-and-early-eighties-i)** (1991, two parts, 38k words) **by John Cheever**.
+Three articles under the rubric **Journals**: **[From the Late Forties and Fifties](https://www.newyorker.com/magazine/1990/08/06/i-from-the-late-forties-and-the-fifties)** (1990, two parts, 46k words),  **[From the Sixties](https://www.newyorker.com/magazine/1991/01/21/from-the-sixties-i)** (1991, two parts, 49k words), and **[From the Seventies and Early Eighties](https://www.newyorker.com/magazine/1991/08/12/from-the-seventies-and-early-eighties-i)** (1991, two parts, 41k words) **by John Cheever**.
 Diaries of the short story writer.
 Book: "The Journals of John Cheever".

-**[The Johnson Years: A Congressman Goes to War](https://www.newyorker.com/magazine/1989/11/06/the-johnson-years-a-congressman-goes-to-war)** (1989, 22k words), **[The Johnson Years: Buying and Selling](https://www.newyorker.com/magazine/1989/12/18/the-johnson-years-buying-and-selling)** (1989, 19k words), and **[The Johnson Years: The Old and the New](https://www.newyorker.com/magazine/1990/01/15/the-johnson-years-the-old-and-the-new-i-the-opponent)** (1990, four parts, 120k words) **by Robert A. Caro**.
+**[The Johnson Years: A Congressman Goes to War](https://www.newyorker.com/magazine/1989/11/06/the-johnson-years-a-congressman-goes-to-war)** (1989, 23k words), **[The Johnson Years: Buying and Selling](https://www.newyorker.com/magazine/1989/12/18/the-johnson-years-buying-and-selling)** (1989, 21k words), and **[The Johnson Years: The Old and the New](https://www.newyorker.com/magazine/1990/01/15/the-johnson-years-the-old-and-the-new-i-the-opponent)** (1990, four parts, 131k words) **by Robert A. Caro**.
 On Lyndon Johnson from 1941 to 1948.
 Excerpted from the book ["Means of Ascent"](https://en.wikipedia.org/wiki/The_Years_of_Lyndon_Johnson#Book_Two:_Means_of_Ascent_(1990)).

-**[An American Soldier in Vietnam](https://www.newyorker.com/magazine/1988/06/20/an-american-soldier-in-vietnam-i-the-rooster-and-the-tiger) by Neil Sheehan** (1988, four parts, 80k words).
+**[An American Soldier in Vietnam](https://www.newyorker.com/magazine/1988/06/20/an-american-soldier-in-vietnam-i-the-rooster-and-the-tiger) by Neil Sheehan** (1988, four parts, 82k words).
 On U.S. Army Lt.
 Col. John Paul Vann and the Vietnam war.
 Excerpted from the book ["A Bright Shining Lie"](https://en.wikipedia.org/wiki/A_Bright_Shining_Lie).

 ### William Shawn editorship from 1970 (1970–87)